hypertec-cloud/hci-api-docs/README.md

-# CloudMC API documentation
+# Hypertec Cloud API documentation

-This repository contains the CloudMC API documentation
+This repository contains the Hypertec Cloud API documentation

 ## Writing new documentation